Sunscreen use and its effect on vitamin D levels

 WHAT SUNSCREEN DOES IN THEORY

-WHAT SUNSCREEN DOES IN REAL LIFE
+WHAT SUNSCREEN ACTUALLY DOES

 This distinction between theoretical blockage and practical exposure is central to understanding why sunscreen use and Vitamin D deficiency are not reliably linked.